ClickHouse/ClickHouse/docs/en/query_language/agg_functions/combinators.md

 └───────────────────────────────────────────────┘
 ```

-What do we see in the result?
+Consider the results.

 `Jonh` is out of the sample because he is too young.
-Other persons are distributed according to the specified age intervals.
+Other people are distributed according to the specified age intervals.

-Now, let's count the total number of persons and their average wage in the specified age intervals.
+Now, let's count the total number of people and their average wage in the specified age intervals.

 ```sql
 SELECT